ethycS0/risc-v-apu/README.md

 ## Usage

-Here is the rewritten `Usage` section of your README, updated to reflect the unified `cfi` testing structure and the new exploit script arguments.

 ### Starting the Environment

 From the project root, enter the Nix development shell.
 The Makefile handles building software, simulation, and synthesis directly without needing to change directories.